calebmarchent/auto_cv/curriculum_vitae.md

 * Wrote Perl scripts which analysed the build options applied to each software module in both development and client profiles pre-emptively identifying and resolving latent defects

-* Used SQL and Perl skills to write tool to export issue tracking history empowering clients to resolve common issues independently

 * Defined Support Processes for the Motorola WiMAX programme optimising communication with client engineers, while maintaining project control

-* Recruited test team leader, software and test engineers who became key to project success